-In July 2012, we received a notice of issuance from the U.S. Patent and Trademark Office for the U.S. Patent number 8236780 issued on August 7, 2013 titled "Galactose-prolonged polysaccharides in a formulation for antifibrotic therapies".
+In July 2012, we received a notice of issuance from the U.S. Patent and Trademark Office for the U.S. Patent number 8,236,780 issued on August 7, 2013 titled "Galactose-prolonged polysaccharides in a formulation for antifibrotic therapies".
 This methods patent covers key methods of derivation and use for our carbohydrate-based galectin inhibitor compound for use in patients with chronic liver disease associated with the development of fibrosis, established liver fibrosis or end-stage scarring, or cirrhosis.
-The major claim is for a method of obtaining the galectin inhibitor compound, obtaining a composition for parenteral administration in an acceptable pharmaceutical carrier and administering to a subject having at least one of the following: chronic liver disease associated with the development of fibrosis, established liver fibrosis or cirrhosis.
-The use covers inhibiting or slowing the progression of fibrosis or the reversal of fibrosis.
+The major claim is for a method of obtaining a galactor-hamnogalacturan compound from an apple pectin, obtaining a composition for parenteral administration the galactor-hamnogalacturonan compound in an acceptable pharmaceutical carrier and administering to a subject having at least one of the following: chronic liver disease associated with the development of fibrosis, established liver fibrosis or cirrhosis.
+The use covers inhibiting or slowing the progression of fibrosis.
 GR-MD-02 is covered by this patent and it provides opportunities for development of additional compounds in the class.

-As of December 31, 2012, we held eight U.S. patents, three international patents, and have patent applications pending from the U.S. Patent and Trademark Office.
+As of January 31, 2014, we held nine granted U.S. patents, foreign granted patents (Japan, E.U., New Zealand), seven international patent applications, and have eight U.S. patent applications.
 Many of our patents and patent applications cover composition of matter for complex carbohydrate drugs and methods of use for reducing toxicity and enhancing chemotherapeutic drugs by co-administering a polysaccharide with a chemotherapeutic agent or for use in treatment of fibrosis.
-The scheduled expiration dates of our United States patents span from 2020 to 2032.
-We have corresponding patent applications pending in Europe, Canada, Israel, Brazil, Japan, China and Australia.
+The scheduled expiration dates of our United States patents span from 2020 to 2033.
+We have corresponding patent applications pending in Europe, Israel, and Brazil.
 Additionally, we have patent applications in other areas to utilize our carbohydrate-based compounds to treat disease other than cancer.
 See "Risk Factors - Risks Related to Our Intellectual Property".
 Our competitive position, in part, is contingent upon protection of our intellectual property.